google-deepmind/perception_test/README.md

 # Perception Test: A Diagnostic Benchmark for Multimodal Video Models

 ## News
-Test Splits are now live for the challenges!
+Test Splits are now available for all the challenges!
 For Downloads see [download section](https://github.com/deepmind/perception_test#download-the-data-and-annotations).

 Join the first Perception Test challenge organised as an ICCV2023 workshop, website here [ptchallenge-workshop.github.io](https://ptchallenge-workshop.github.io/).
 |  |  |